dcpark02/crystalBlue/README.md

    ```
    npm install
    ```
-   After installation, you should see node_moduels folder
+   After installation, the node_modules folder should be present.

 ### _Guide to spin up backend server_
-1. Config the .env file and the namespace in backend
+1. Configure the .env file and the namespace in the backend.
    ```
    ORGANIZATION=""
    OPENAI_API_KEY=""